saturno/fortytwo/README.md

 # fortytwo
-The answer to life the universe and everything
+The answer to life, the universe and everything